StanPeter/landPageCandy/readme.txt

+Information:

-A land page using some html, css, bootstrap4
+    A simple land page using html5, css3 and bootstrap4

-Feel free to use in whatever way you want
+Instructions:

+    1. Open index.html inside your browser